 Whether you want to dance the night away, kick back and listen to live music, enjoy a dinner show, or simply be part of a lively crowd, there's a wide variety of choices for nightlife in Sonoma County.

-Here – in alphabetical order – are 10 great spots to check out, plus a bonus choice.
+Here – in alphabetical order – are 10 great spots to check out.
 Call ahead or visit each location's website for details about live music performances, dance club nights, and special events.

 328 Healdsburg Ave., Healdsburg, 707-433-8720

 Filled with recycled furniture (such as elementary-school chairs converted into bar stools) and eclectic art, this popular spot serves international wines by the glass and bottle, as well as local and craft beers.
-There's live music every Tuesday, movies every Monday evening, and ping pong and other games; during the week, vinyl records are played on a stereo.
-Food (including upscale grilled cheese sandwiches) is served daily from 5 p.m. to closing; the menus are on record album covers.
+There's live music every Tuesday, a monthly trivia night, and ping pong and other games; during the week, vinyl records are played on a stereo.
+Food (including upscale grilled cheese sandwiches) is served noon-midnight, Tuesday-Sunday; the menus are on record album covers.

 25300 Steelhead Blvd., Duncans Mills, 707-865-2261

-This rustic tavern offers live music six nights a week in a casual and historic restaurant setting, plus music on the garden patio on Sunday afternoons, May to September.
-The menu features tasty American and pub fare; dinner is served nightly and lunch is offered on Saturdays and Sundays; a kids menu is available.
+This rustic tavern offers live music three nights a week in a casual and historic restaurant setting, plus music on the garden patio on Sunday afternoons, May to September.
+The menu features tasty American and pub fare.

 2777 4th St., Santa Rosa, 707-545-8530